redline-forensics/accel-motion-path/README.md

 * Change motion start time and start position
 * Supports all curve shapes
 * View instantaneous distance and velocity at any point along the curve
+* Automatically stop motion when velocity is below settable threshold

 ## Installation